 input_annot = annot_files,

-)Start with 3D-only to verify your inputs look right, then run the full pipeline when you’re ready for 2D geometry.
+for fast 3D-only iteration, then run the full pipeline when you’re ready

 Post-processing